Take These 3 Steps When Portfolio Recovery Associates Calls You

 Validate a debt immediately when Portfolio Recovery Associates contacts you in an attempt to collect a debt.
 You have only 30 days to validate the debt, so act quickly.
 Follow the steps we describe in our Bills.com debt validation article to preserve your rights under the the FDCPA.
 Validate a debt regardless of your personal belief of you owing a debt.

-If it can validate the debt and the statute of limitations has not expired, then move to the next step.
+If it can validate the debt and the statute of limitations has not expired, move to the next step.

 3. Negotiate A Settlement With Portfolio Recovery Associates